Colonial Penn Whole Life Insurance and More

 You can end up overcharged, under insured or even owning a policy that does not offer with 1st day full benefits for natural death for 2-3 years!!

-The exception is between ages 50-57 on their guaranteed acceptance policy.
-If you are in that age range and have poor health and need life insurance, it may be a reasonable.
+The rare exceptions are between ages 50-57 or 81-85.
+If you are in those age ranges and have very, very poor health and absolutely need life insurance, it may be your answer.
 However, it is not the best either.
-Outside of that, these products are surpassed by many big and small life insurers.
+Outside of that, these guaranteed issue products are surpassed elsewhere, typically by Gerber Life.

 I must admit that I am not a big fan of guaranteed acceptance life insurance unless it is absolutely necessary to insure someone’s life.
 They are “over prescribed.”
-It leaves your family at risk for 2 full years.
+These policies do leave your family at risk for 2 full years for natural death causes.
+They are pushed on consumers because no one regardless of their health is declined.
+Makes life easy for the salesperson.

 Is Colonial Penn Life Insurance A Good Deal or Not?

 Be mindful that the more “liberal” qualification is, the more expensive the product is going to be.
-Colonial Penn $9.95 life insurance is very liberal.
+An application for a life insurance policy with no health questions like the Colonial Penn $9.95 life insurance is very liberal.

-Traditional life insurance with an exam is going to be the way to obtain the best rates but it is not often desirable for those who want a quick, painless option with a predictable outcome.
+Traditional life insurance with an exam is going to be the way to obtain the best rates but it is not often desirable for those who want a quick, painless option and/or a smaller policy amount.

 Advice is free here.